 The ProTour fixes the biggest issue I have with the Quencher because it’s actually leakproof.
 The lid uses a straw spout that’s comfortable to drink from, and there’s a small tab you can push with your thumb, so you don’t have to touch the mouthpiece with your fingers.
 It feels a lot more hygienic compared to some other tumblers I’ve used.

 When you’re done drinking, you just push the spout down until it clicks into place.
 Once it’s sealed, you don’t have to worry about leaks.
-Like with any straw lid, you do need to make sure it’s properly closed, but it’s not something that bothered me in everyday use.

 That said, it’s not perfect.
 I wouldn’t use it with hot liquids because pressure can build up inside the lid.
 Warm drinks are fine, but anything really hot feels a bit risky.
-And just like the Quencher, you’re limited to carrying it by the handle, which can get uncomfortable after a while, especially when it’s full.
+And just like the Quencher, you’re limited to carrying it by the side handle, which can get uncomfortable after a while, especially when it’s full.

 Even with those downsides, I still like the ProTour a lot.
 I find myself reaching for it more often than the Quencher.
+I go into more detail in my full Stanley ProTour review.

 1st place: Stanley IceFlow